 Explore the types of volunteer jobs you would like to be involved with as a Fair-Trade Volunteer:

 Fair-Trade Volunteer Program Rates:

 (two people in shared bed)

 a) 1st-Week Volunteer Tryout: For short stays of one week or less, the Tryout is ideal.
 And for those who want to 'check us out', it gives enough time to get to know the community and see if it's a fit for you.
-It also gives us an opportunity to work with you and see how you fit into our 'community of individuals'!
+It also gives us an opportunity to work with you and see if you are a fit for us.

 c) Fixed Departure Date: Volunteers who send in a good application and have a fixed departure date may book a stay for a fixed period of up to one month so that they are sure they have space.
 However, if you (or us) are not sure then we usually recommend just reserving the 1st Week Tryout and then we can take it from there after you arrive.

-d) Single Person 2-bed Dorm Lodgings.
-Single volunteers usually stay in one of the ‘dorm’ spaces; Ohi'a Camper, Rollinia House or Aloha Bus.
-Our shared dorms are not crowded.
-They have only two people of the same gender!
+d) Single Person Camping or Rustic Shelter.
 If you have a tent you can also use one of our designated sheltered camping spots.
-This allows you to enjoy privacy without having to pay an Private Upgrade Fee!
+This allows you to enjoy privacy without having to pay a Private Upgrade Fee.

 e) Choosing a Space.
 Volunteers may stay in different lodging spaces during the course of their stay.
 We try not to move people around unnecessarily especially if they are happy and comfortable in a space.
 When a volunteer shows that they are hardworking and adaptable we are more open to extending certain privileges like choosing their space if it is available.